Sierra Nevada de Santa Marta: Biodiversity

 The tropical rainforest is made up of perennial trees, with a canopy reaching between 30 and 40 m.
 There is a great variety and large populations of epiphytes and lianas, and more than 3,000 species of vascular plants are found in the area.
 The indigenous peoples made an alcoholic beverage from fruits of the palm Attalea maripa found at the lower elevations.

-Of Colombia's 340 endemic species, 44 are found in the park, for example seven species of endemic hummingbirds.
+Of Colombia's 340 endemic bird species, 44 are found in the park, for example seven species of endemic hummingbirds.
 Of the 3,057 endangered species, 44 are found here.
 The area is home to 440 species of birds, including black-fronted wood-quail, king vulture, Andean condor, Santa Marta warbler and Santa Marta parakeet.
 Mammals found in the park include: tapir, cougar, jaguar, squirrel, Transandinomys talamancae, otter, and brocket deer.

 The Sierra Nevada de Santa Marta is home to a number of ecoregions, which vary with elevation.

 The Guajira–Barranquilla xeric scrub region lies near the Caribbean seacoast to the north of the range.
 The Sinú Valley dry forests cover the range's lower slopes, up to an elevation of 500. m.

 The Santa Marta montane forests lie above 500. to 800. m.
 The montane forests are separated from other moist forests by the lower-elevation dry forests and xeric shrublands, and have large numbers of endemic species.
 The montane forest ecoregion has several distinct plant communities, distinguished by altitude and rainfall; moist lowland forests cover the windward northern and western flanks of the range between 500. and 900. m, and the drier eastern and southern flanks from 1000. to 5800. m.
 Above 900. m is a transitional forest zone of smaller trees and palms.
 Cloud forests occur above 1000. m; the Sub-Andean forests from 1000. to 2500. m form a canopy 25 to 35 m tall, while the higher-elevation Andean forests, between 2500. and 3300. m, grow to 15 to 20 m in height.

 The Santa Marta Páramo, a high altitude belt of montane grasslands and shrublands interspersed with marshes and acid bogs, occupies the zone between 3300. and 5000. m.
 The Santa Marta Páramo is the northernmost enclave of Páramo in South America, which occur along the Andes belt.
 Above 5000. m lies the permanent snow cap.